iSOLveIT/protege_owl/_sources/index.rst.txt

 There are advantages and disadvantages to both options and there are options in between such as using both user supplied names for IRIs and using rdfs:label for more intuitive names.
-The details can get complicated and there also isn’t universal agreement within the community as to which is generally better.
+The details can get complicated and there also isn't universal agreement within the community as to which is generally better.
 For your first ontology and since you will be using SPARQL I chose to use user supplied entity names because it is the simpler option and is especially better for SPARQL